escobard/aws-cloud-apps/README.md

 This project provides a starting point for Playwright end to end tests with JavaScript, leveraging [page object models](https://playwright.dev/docs/pom).
 Basic smoke and health tests are provided.
 To learn more, feel free to read the [end to end tests docs](https://github.com/escobard/cloud-apps/tree/master/client/tests).

 (insert screenshot of Playwright tests console output)

+Playwright simplifies the required infrastructure to run e2e tests, since the library provides [out-of-the-box browsers ](https://playwright.dev/docs/browsers)and connects to browsers internally [without the need of a seperate hub](https://www.selenium.dev/documentation/grid/).

+The diagram below outlines the simplified network created by Docker Compose, for e2e tests, including application connections, ports, routes and tools:

+(insert diagram for playwright e2e tests)

 ### Automated database migrations & unit tests